 Gum disease is consistently linked to serious inflammatory conditions.
-So, it is not surprising that a 2017 study showed a direct correlation between periodontal disease, tooth loss, and cardiovascular-disease-related death in post-menopausal women.
+So, it is not surprising that a 2017 study showed a direct correlation between periodontal disease, tooth loss, and heart disease related death in post-menopausal women.

-Gum disease is also linked to an increased risk of serious complications in patients with diabetes.
+Gum disease is also one of the risk factors for serious complications in patients with diabetes.
 Unfortunately, due to the nature of both diseases, it often becomes almost impossible to control either once gum disease gets a foothold.
 An experienced dentist is key to successful treatment and a good outcome.
 Depending on the situation, it may sometimes be necessary to schedule oral surgery in Chicago, IL for the diabetic patient.

 Preventing Periodontal Infection

-While gum disease can lead to increased risk for serious illness, you should know that it is not terribly difficult to maintain your oral health.
+While poor oral hygiene can cause gum disease, which can lead to increased risk for serious illness, you should know that it is not terribly difficult to maintain your oral health.
 This will help to prevent both gingivitis and periodontal infection.
 Taking control of your overall health often begins with small, manageable steps.
 A good place to start is with your oral health – as it can provide a large impact without requiring a great deal of effort.